What is the best way of achieving flush or low thresholds on sliding patio doors?

 Low thresholds on sliding patio doors in existing openings.

 If you intend to have new sliding doors in an existing structural opening, it is still possible to achieve a low and flush threshold.
 In many cases work needs to be done to the existing floor levels so they can collaborate with the depth and height of the sliding door track profile.

 A sliding patio door will usually have a deeper frame than a French door.
 Typically the depth of an existing door frame is between 70mm and 80mm.
 Sliding doors with a triple track can be more than double this depth.
 Your builder will therefore need to make suitable provision that the existing floors and walls can accommodate this deeper door profile.

 Your sliding door installer is there to help you.

-A reputable and knowledgeable company supplying a range of sliding doors should be able to help you achieve the desired floor level.
+A reputable and knowledgeable company supplying a range of sliding doors should be able to help you achieve the desired floor level and the correct low thresholds on sliding patio doors.
 They can work with you and your builder to ensure all details are covered and checked before any doors are ordered.